Guernsey Press

 Published

-Japanese Prime Minister Shigeru Ishiba’s conservative ruling party is braced for a blow to its comfortable majority in elections to the lower house of parliament amid public rage over financial scandals and discontent over a stagnant economy.
+Japanese Prime Minister Shigeru Ishiba’s conservative ruling party is braced for a blow to its comfortable majority in the lower house of parliament in elections which came amid public rage over financial scandals and discontent over a stagnant economy.

 Mr Ishiba took office on October 1, replacing his predecessor Fumio Kishida who resigned after failing to pacify the public over widespread slush fund practices among Liberal Democratic Party politicians.